kiprenzo/Data-Analytics-Power-BI-Report/README.md

 ### Step 3.
 Customer Detail Page
 <div style="text-align: center"><img src="images/customer_detail.png" width=100%></img></div>
-I started with a page called `Customer Detail`, which focused on the people bringing business to the organization.
+I started with a page called `Customer Detail`, which focused on the organization's clientelle.

 I included visuals with customer by country & by product category breakdowns.
 I then graphed the trend of the total customer count per month as well as forecasting, with seasonality in mind, into the future.